 Vanessa Komarnicki’s practice focuses on intellectual property matters, with an emphasis on the acquisition, enforcement and exploitation of patents and industrial designs.
-She has expertise drafting, filing and prosecuting patent and industrial design applications in a variety of fields, including the chemical, biochemical and pharmaceutical fields.
-She also has experience advising on patentability, validity and infringement of intellectual property rights.
+She has experience drafting, filing and prosecuting patent and industrial design applications, and advising on patentability, validity and infringement of intellectual property rights.
 Vanessa additionally has experience in listing patents on Canada’s Patent Register and advising on drug pricing.

-Vanessa was awarded the Fay Keen Prize and the Second-Year Scholar Award during her studies in law school.
+Vanessa was awarded the Marie F. Morency Memorial Prize for obtaining the highest mark in Canada in patent drafting in the 2015 patent agent examinations.
+She was also awarded the Fay Keen Prize and the Second-Year Scholar Award during her studies in law school.
 While obtaining her masters in biomedical engineering, she received the Ontario Graduate Scholarship and Barbara and Frank Milligan Graduate Fellowship.

 Before joining Torys, Vanessa summered and articled with a boutique intellectual property law firm in Toronto.
 Throughout her articles, she worked in-house with a major firm client one day per week on secondment where she drafted and prosecuted patent applications.